JollyBound/Discord-bot-that-tracks-cryptocurrency-prices/README.md

 $xrp - shows the live price of Ripple

-$ADA - shows the live price of Cardano
+$ada - shows the live price of Cardano

 $bnb - shows the live price of Binance Coin